Azure/azure-signalr/docs/sharding-management-sdk.md

 builder.WithConfiguration(configuration);
 ```

 Management SDK supports endpoint hot reload as long as your [Configuration providers](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers) are enabled with `reloadOnChange`.
-So you don't have to restart app server when you need to add/remove an service endpoint.
+So you don't have to restart your app when you need to add/remove an service endpoint.

+[TODO]
+Add configuration code example

 ## How to add multiple endpoints from code
 You can configure multiple instance endpoints when using Management SDK through `ServiceHubContextBuilder`: